Looking to close a cash real estate transaction fast? Consider remote notarization (RON) to accelerate your cash closing.

 Explore our Complete Guide to RON to learn more about remote online notarization for real estate transactions.

-Below is a graph comparing a pen-and-paper real estate closing to a digital closing for seller-side and buyer-side cash transactions and how RON software, like the Stavvy platform, can offer operational efficiency through industry-specific digital solutions like eSign, RON, and eRecording.
+Below is a graph comparing a pen-and-paper real estate closing to a digital closing for seller-side and buyer-side cash transactions and how RON and eSign software, like the Stavvy platform, can offer operational efficiency through industry-specific digital solutions.

 A remote real estate closing, or a digital closing or eClosing, helps title companies, mortgage lenders, and real estate agents deliver a more convenient closing experience to its customers.
 In addition, it unlocks the potential to earn more referral business while increasing efficiency, productivity, and even profits.
 Buyers and sellers also benefit from remote real estate closing, particularly those who may have difficulty taking time off work, require transportation, or have caretaking responsibilities.